 Experts suggest picking one metal hue to dominate your color palette and a contrasting tone to complement it.
 If your room has a warm color palette, choose a warm-hued primary metal, such as brass or copper.
 For cool palettes, choose a cool-toned metal, like pewter or stainless steel.
 You can also experiment with mixing finishes, such as polished and hammered copper.

 Bringing outdoor elements into the home can help warm up a sterile space.
-And natural materials can soften a modern design esthetic.
+And natural materials can soften a modern design aesthetic.

-White will always be a classic choice, but color is finally coming back to kitchens.
-More homeowners are choosing cabinets in alternative neutrals like black, cream, and grey, along with colorful options like green and blue.
+White will always be a classic choice, but the color is finally coming back to kitchens.
+More homeowners are choosing cabinets in alternative neutrals like black, cream, and grey, along with color options like green and blue.
 Also popular?
 Wood cabinets in stains like warm chestnut and fruitwood.

 Two-tone kitchen cabinets remain a homeowner favorite, as well.
 To incorporate this trend, try pairing darker lower cabinets with lighter upper cabinets or a colorful kitchen island with neutral-colored perimeter cabinets.